Who is a Geneticist?

 Genetic engineering is to traditional crossbreeding what the nuclear bomb was to the sword ~ Andrew Kimbrell

 We’ve often heard, “If your parents are diabetic so can be you” or “We get a pink rose by mixing the branches of a red and a white rose plant.”
 It is true, but how do we know this?
-The genes do have a major role to play when it comes to health and disease.
-The concept of heredity has been observed from millennia.
-If genes, genetic variation, and heredity are one of those subjects that interest you or trigger your brain cells then you can think of making a career in the field of genetics.
 Genetics is a subset in biology where genes, heredity, mutation, genetic variation, and the roles of genetics in aging and disease are studied.
-A person who studies genetics is known as a geneticist while environmental geneticist studies how environmental factors interact with genes to cause the various diseases or the adaptation of species to it.
+A person who studies genetics is known as a geneticist while an environmental geneticist studies how environmental factors interact with genes to cause various diseases or the adaptation of species to it.
 Genetics is the study of heredity in general and of genes in particular.
 Genetics forms one of the central pillars of biology and overlaps with many other areas, such as agriculture, medicine, and biotechnology.
 You can make your career as geneticist if genetics is your area of interest.

 Geneticist in a Nutshell

-Genetics majorly focuses on hereditary conditions, inherited diseases, as well as the application of genetics research to the development of pharmaceutical and agricultural products.
-The study of Genetics has created a major breakthrough in branches of cancer research, unborn defects, DNA samples, and many more.
-A Geneticist works in both medical and scientific fields to gain a better understanding of mutation, reproduction and cell growth.
+In the career a geneticist, one works in both medical and scientific fields to gain a better understanding of mutation, reproduction and cell growth.
 The work of a professional in the field of Genetics typically consists of detecting genotypes, keeping records of genetic ailments, detecting faulty/misfired genes, employing mutation techniques, analysing test results, and many other functions.
 After having conducted tests or experiments, they prepare reports for clinicians and clients (patients), explaining them the results of their analysis.

 Quick Facts for Geneticist